A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-5735: Mozilla Firefox RCE Vulnerability

-CVE-2026-5735 is a remote code execution vulnerability in Mozilla Firefox caused by memory safety bugs that could allow attackers to execute arbitrary code.
-This article covers technical details, affected versions, and mitigation.
+CVE-2026-5735 is a remote code execution flaw in Mozilla Firefox caused by memory safety bugs that could allow attackers to execute arbitrary code.
+This article covers the technical details, affected versions, and mitigation.

 CVE-2026-5735 Overview